 Belize Economic Substance Act

-The Belize Economic Substance Act (ESA) is effective on IBCs regulated under Belize IFSC Act that conducts relevant activities.
-ESA is not applied on IBCs that are controlled outside Belize and are not tax residents in Belize.
+The Belize Economic Substance Act (ESA) is effective on IBCs regulated under Belize IFSC Act that conduct relevant activities.
+ESA is not applied to IBCs that are controlled outside of Belize and are not tax residents in Belize.

-Key highlights of the Belize Economic Substance Act (ESA) are:
+Key highlights of the requirements and tax implications of the Belize Economic Substance Act (ESA) are: